ssec-jhu/base-template/README.md

   * ``pip install -e .``
   * Add user instructions.

-# Installation, Build, & Run instructions
+# Build, Installation, and Run instructions

-### uv:

-Dependencies various environments (docs, building, testing) for the package_name area managed via [uv](https://docs.astral.sh/uv/).
-If you don't have
-`uv` installed already, follow the [installation instructions](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).
+package_name uses [uv](https://docs.astral.sh/uv/) as an environment manager and for common tasks such as building, running, and testing the package.
+If you don't have `uv` installed already, follow the [installation instructions](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).

 ### Build: